coder/docs/images/configure.md

 You can use the configure script to:

-- Run scripts to install or configure any other dependencies into your workspace
+- Run scripts to install and configure dependencies for your workspace
-- Add and install VS Code extensions if in an air-gapped network
+- Install VS Code extensions
 - Run [Coder CLI](https://github.com/coder/coder-cli) commands
 - Check for and clone a GitHub repo if it isn't present
 - Run scripts using
   [CODER\_\* environment variables](../workspaces/variables.md)

-> It is a best practice to change the `USER` to coder as the final step of the Dockerfile
+> We strongly recommend changing the `USER` to `coder` as the final step of your
-> so the configure script is run as the coder `USER` and therefore unless `sudo` prefaces
+> Dockerfile so that the configure script runs as the `coder` user.
+This change
-> a command, the installations and configurations are stored in the `/home/coder` folder.
+> ensures that Coder stores all installation and configuration information in
+> the persisted `/home/coder` folder (the only time this is _not_ the case is if
+> a command is prefaced by `sudo`).

 Coder will check the image for the presence of a **/coder/configure** file during the build process; if Coder finds one, it will execute the instructions contained.
-You copy the configure file into the image as part of the Dockerfile creation.
+You copy the configure file into the image when creating the Dockerfile.

 The following steps will show you how to create and use a config file.